tdwg/bdq/tg2/_review/docs/tutorial/index.md

 Clearly stating the problem that we are trying to solve ensures that the test is grounded in real-world needs and not just theoretical ideals.

 * **User:** A conservation biologist.
-* **Context:** We have a data set consisting of "Expert Distributions" of taxa.
+* **Context:** We have a dataset consisting of "Expert Distributions" of taxa.
 We want to validate that this dataset is usable for identifying outliers in other occurrence data (and for doing other things we may want to do with a set of expert distributions like, mapping distributions of species).
-The data consist of a taxon-oriented data set (e.g. one record per taxon) with fields identifying the taxon, providing the expert distribution as geospatial data (vector data providing shapes rather than point occurrences), along with metadata about the source of each record.
+The data consist of a taxon-oriented dataset (e.g. one record per taxon) with fields identifying the taxon, providing the expert distribution as geospatial data (vector data providing shapes rather than point occurrences), along with metadata about the source of each record.
-* **What makes data Fit for this Use?**: To be fit for this purpose each record in the data set must have:  A taxonomic name.
+* **What makes data Fit for this Use?**: To be fit for this purpose each record in the dataset must have:  A taxonomic name.
 This taxonomic name can be found in a relevant authority on taxon names.
 The taxon is also represented with a machine-readable identifier.
 The spatial footprint of the expert distribution of that taxon is provided as a polygon.
 That polygon is a valid shape.
-Each taxon distribution has its source identified as the data set may have been compiled from multiple sources of taxon distributions.
+Each taxon distribution has its source identified as the dataset may have been compiled from multiple sources of taxon distributions.

 #### 3.1.1 Refine and Formalize the Use Case (non-normative)

 Now we can define our `Use Case`.
 We need to specify three elements, a name for the use case, a description, and a statement of fitness for use requirements.
 We want to refine our statement of the problem into concise and clear statements.
 We will also need a unique identifier for the `Use Case` that software can use, but we won't examine these machine-readable identifiers at this point.

 * **Name** Validated Distribution Authority
-* **Description** Validating that Taxon oriented data can provide an authoritative resource for mapping known distributions of taxa, for identifying occurrence records in other data sets that have coordinates within the known ranges of taxa, are outliers, or for similar purposes.
+* **Description** Validating that Taxon oriented data can provide an authoritative resource for mapping known distributions of taxa, for identifying occurrence records in other datasets that have coordinates within the known ranges of taxa, are outliers, or for similar purposes.
 * **hasFitnessRequirements** Data are fit for the `Use Case` "Validated Distribution Authority" and can provide a resource for validating that occurrence records are in range if they are taxon-oriented data with fields that identify the taxon, that provide expert validated distributions as geospatial data, and provide metadata about the sources of the distributions.
-To be fit for this purpose each record in the data set must have the following properties:
+To be fit for this purpose each record in the dataset must have the following properties:
   * A taxonomic name is present and can be found in GBIF's backbone taxonomy.
   * A well-formed machine-readable taxonomic name identifier for that taxon is present.
   * A polygon providing the spatial footprint of the expert distribution for that taxon is present and valid.